 Hair growth cycles: What are the stages for FUE vs. FUT?

 Here’s where there’s no difference at all.
 Your natural hair growth timeline is set by your biology, and with either method of transplant, those grafts inserted at the recipient site will take a while to grow.
 In fact, you can expect the relocated hairs to fall out a few weeks after your procedure, but don’t be alarmed!
 This is a normal part of the healing process, as follicles shed the old hairs to make way for the new.
 With both methods, follicles will stay dormant for 3 to 4 months.
 Then wispy new hairs will start to fill in.

 What’s the cost of an FUE hair transplant in Canada?

 The cost of FUE will usually be higher than the same coverage with the strip method, because the hair transplant team extracts and re-implants the follicles graft by graft.
 The cost per graft with FUE may be lower if more hairs are in each unit or higher overall for micro-units.
 Count on a Toronto FUE price of $5 to $6 per unit plus HST.
 These fees are subject to change.

 Ultimately, more patients are choosing to invest in the higher-cost hair transplant, given all the known benefits and advantages of FUE.
 To have minimal or invisible scarring, a much faster recovery, a flawlessly natural result, and hardly miss work . . . is a tempting choice.

 FUE Could Be Right For You If:

 If you like to style your hair, and have the option to wear it long or short, or if you’re a busy person and you want a no-fuss, permanent result, FUE vs. FUT will be the winner.
-Schedule your free consultation with Dr. Cory Torgerson, FUE hair transplant expert in Toronto.
+Schedule your no-obligation consultation with Dr. Cory Torgerson, FUE hair transplant expert in Toronto.
 He’ll examine you, factor in your goals and needs, then create a customized plan just for you.